 "The practicum provided an important opportunity for me to pursue a focused interest in the IM field - an intensive, focused experience in the field I want to pursue.
 The practicum complemented my SIM coursework by facilitating opportunities to test out the knowledge and skills I learned in the classroom in a practical setting.
 Overall, completing my practicum sandwiched between the two years of the MLIS program proved to me how much I’ve learned in the last year and helped me to better understand the areas I would like to learn more about in the coming year." - Deborah Hemming, MLIS candidate

 Talk about an opportunity!
-All MLIS students complete a 100-hour work placement in an information management setting.
-In combination with MLIS course work, the practicum experience is an essential element of the school's curriculum, and is a key element in the professional training of our information management students.
+INFO 0590.00 Practicum is a required, non-credit course for all MLIS students.
+In combination with required MLIS course work, the placement in an information setting is an essential element of the school's curriculum, and is a key element in the professional training for information management students.
 MLIS students report that the Practicum eases the transition from coursework to employment, not only giving them a chance to apply what they have learned in the MLIS program, but also providing valuable networking opportunities.

 To provide MLIS students with some income and additional professional experience during their program, the local community (e.g., Dalhousie Libraries & Archives, Saint Mary’s University, Public Safety, Public Archives of Nova Scotia, and New Brunswick Public Library Service) offers our students competitive employment/internship opportunities each year.
 Additionally, competitive student, teaching, and research assistantship opportunities and marker positions are forwarded to MLIS students.

 Student groups provide further opportunities for students to gain valuable communication, organization, and management experience and build their networks.

 SIMSA provides a forum for Dalhousie’s MLIS students to share information and coordinate various ideas and talents among the school and the wider Faculty of Management.